ministryofjustice/moj-frontend/docs/get-started/prototyping.md

 To update your prototype to the latest version of MOJ Frontend:

-1. open `package.json` in the root folder of your prototype in a text editor
+1. Open `package.json` in the root folder of your prototype in a text editor
 2. Under `dependencies`, update the reference to MOJ Frontend to `"@ministryofjustice/frontend": "{% version %}",`
-3. save `package.json`
+3. Save `package.json`
-4. open Terminal/command line
+4. Open a command prompt application (e.g. Terminal on MacOS)
-5. change the directory to your prototype's directory.
+5. Change the directory to your prototype's directory.
 For example, `cd path/to/prototype`
-6. run `npm install`
+6. Run `npm install`